tencentyun/intlcloud-documents/yehe_doc/网络与CDN/专线接入/操作指南/专用通道/独享专用通道_intl_en.md

-## Preparations
+## Prerequisites
-- You have applied for a connection as instructed in [Applying for a Connection](https://intl.cloud.tencent.com/document/product/216/19244).
+- Apply for a connection.
+See [Applying for a Connection](https://intl.cloud.tencent.com/document/product/216/19244).
-- You have created a direct connect gateway as instructed in [Creating Direct Connect Gateway](https://intl.cloud.tencent.com/document/product/216/19256).
+- Create a direct connect gateway.
+See [Creating Direct Connect Gateway](https://intl.cloud.tencent.com/document/product/216/19256).

 ## Directions
 ### Step 1: Apply for a dedicated tunnel
 1. Log in to the [Direct Connect - Dedicated Tunnel console](https://console.cloud.tencent.com/dc/dcConn).
-2. On the **Dedicated Tunnels** page, click **+ New**, complete basic configurations such as name, connection type, access network, gateway region and associated direct connect gateway, and click **Next**.
+2. On the left sidebar, click **Dedicated tunnels > Exclusive virtual interface**, click **+ New**, complete basic configurations such as name, connection type, access network, gateway region and associated direct connect gateway, and click **Next**.
 ![]()
 <table>
 <tr>